 • Luke 9:22: The second announcement of the Passion.
 And Jesus adds: “The Son of Man is destined to suffer grievously, to be rejected by the elders and chief priests and scribes and to be put to death, and to be raised up on the third day”.
 The full understanding of the following of Jesus is not obtained through theoretical instruction, but through practical commitment, walking together with Him along the road of service, from Galilee up to Jerusalem.
 The road of the following is the road of the gift of self, of abandonment, of service, of availability, of acceptance of conflict, knowing that there will be a resurrection.
 The cross is not an accident on the way; it forms part of our way.
 This because, in the organized world starting from egoism, love and service can exist only if they are crucified!
 Anyone who makes of his life a service to others disturbs those who live attached to privileges, and suffers.

 4) Personal questions

 • We all believe in Jesus.
-But there are some who understand him in one way and others in another way.
-Today, which is the more common Jesus in the way of thinking of people?
+But there are some who understand Him in one way and others in another way.
+Today, what is the more common Jesus in the way of thinking of people?

 • How does propaganda interfere in my way of seeing Jesus?
-What do I do so as not to allow myself to be drawn by the propaganda?
-What prevents us today from recognizing and assuming the project of Jesus?
+What do I do so as not to allow myself to be drawn into the propaganda?
+What prevents us today from recognizing and assuming the plan of Jesus?

 5) Concluding Prayer